 The standout moment from that trailer is undoubtedly the skyscraper collapse, an extraordinary moment all-too-familiar to gamers, who were understandably hesitant to take in what seemed to be a pre-determined occurrence.
-Only thing is, the entire thing, reportedly, was player initiated.
+Only thing is, the entire thing was player initiated.

-“We had a lot of good feedback, but it’s just a trailer,” Gustavsson admitted.
+“We had a lot of good feedback, but it’s just a trailer,” Gustavsson admits.
 “What is dear to me is that what’s in that trailer is player initiated.”

 I spent a bit of time playing the PlayStation 4 version of Battlefield 4 and experienced first hand one of my very first “Battlefield moments”.
 It’s been taken to a new level, removing the scripted, aesthetic inclusion of environmental factors, and replacing them with interactive elements that have the potential to completely reshape the look of a battle.

 “We’ve talked about ‘Battlefield moments’”, began Gustavsson, “and I don’t want that to sound like a marketing pitch [laughs], but it is a fact that anyone that’s played Battlefield has usually had one of those moments.”

 My moment happened on the water: after spawning offshore, I jumped into a jetski and casually sped off into the rough waters.
 The waves pushed me in all directions, unlike any influential way I can remember in a game.
 Then, suddenly, the whisk of bullets blasted through my headset.
 In the distance, as the waves thrusted me into the air, I could see an enemy crouched down on the beach, patiently shooting at me.